15 Best Things to Do in Groton (CT)

 Eastern Point Beach

-There’s a swathe of white sand, fringed by a grassy space with playscapes for kids, as well as volleyball courts and basketball.
+There’s a swath of pale sand, fringed by a grassy space with playscapes for kids, as well as volleyball courts and basketball.

-As with any public beach in Connecticut there’s a fee to use the parking lot, and this can be quite steep for non-residents.
+As with any public beach in Connecticut the parking lot has a fee, which can be steep for non-residents.

 11. Mystic Museum of Art